sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/faq_axpi.md

 ## Q：Error `locale.Error: unsupported locale setting !` when running `xxxx menuconfig`

-A: Run `sudo localedef -i en_US -f UTF-8 en_US.UTF-8` to restore the configuration to slove this.
+A: Run `sudo localedef -i en_US -f UTF-8 en_US.UTF-8` to restore the configuration to solve this.

 ## Q：Error `VCEncInit:ERROR codecFormat NOT support by HW !` when running `IPC ODM`